 The following is a thorough understanding of the PLUS Program.
 The Narrative is often used to pursue grant funding using the PLUS Program.
 PLUS Is an evidence based program model.

-The Peer Leaders Uniting Students (PLUS) Program was originally developed in 2000 and has been implemented in 515 schools in 13 states throughout the United States.
-In total 1852 staff members and over 13,890 students have been trained in the PLUS model.
-As a result, over 200,000students participate in student led PLUS activities each year in schools implementing PLUS.
-PLUS, a student voice and participatory action program, offers a comprehensive approach to student-led school climate improvement, and includes activities for youth-led school climate data collection, synthesis, and dissemination; school community forums facilitated by young people; and relationship and connectedness-building activities led by young people throughout the school year.
+The Peer Leaders Uniting Students (PLUS) Program - PLUS, a student voice and participatory action program, offers a comprehensive approach to student-led school climate improvement, and includes activities for youth-led school climate data collection, synthesis, and dissemination; school community forums facilitated by young people; and relationship and connectedness-building activities led by young people throughout the school year.

 Central to the PLUS Program is the recruitment of a “PLUS Team” of 25-30 students that represent a cross-section of influential students across the campus.
 This team of students is responsible for the planning, implementation, and evaluation of all elements of the PLUS program.
 Student members of the PLUS team are selected by school adults based on their leadership and influence characteristics, which are outlined by the PLUS program.
 Among PLUS student selection considerations are an application process, large group forum interaction, and panel interview which assesses a student’s potential social influence on the campus, communication and listening skills, compassion, intellectual responses, and relationships with others.